Rezaa13/Understanding-Tornado-Impacts-Through-Facebook-Conversations-A-Longitudinal-Study-Using-LLMs/README.md

 ![ex sentiment openai](https://github.com/user-attachments/assets/7de3aa87-2092-4d63-8053-361a583eb64a)

-In step 3, I choose 2 LLM models.
+In step 3, I chose 2 LLM models.
+The ** DistilBERT ** and **Twitter-LM** models were used together to name the posts based on their mood and score them.